karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 ---

-## 10. Reporting — Deployment Decision and Assurance Opinion
+## 10. Reporting — Three Distinct Outputs

-These answer two different questions, and this methodology keeps them separate rather than collapsing them into one number.
+These answer three different questions, at two different assurance lines, and this methodology keeps them separate rather than collapsing them into one number.

-### Deployment Decision — "Can this system deploy?"
+### Deployment Decision — "Can this system deploy?" (second-line)

 | Decision | Meaning |
 |---|---|